2TallTyler/industries_of_the_caribbean/README.md

 * Oil Wells
 * Nickel Mine

 These industries generate naturally, sometimes with with elevation or distance from town requirements.
-They do not produce anything unless you deliver Workers and any other required base cargos (like Pipe for Oil Wells).
+Many require a cargo to be delivered for their production like Pipe for Oil Wells and Food for Hotels.
 Also delivering a boost cargo will double production.
 Boost cargos are stockpiled and consumed during each production tick (8-9 times per month) to determine how much cargo is produced.

 #### Secondary industries
 * Oil Refinery